Office space planning

-Office space planning is the process of organizing the workplace layout, furniture and office functions to work effectively together, while using space efficiently.
+Office space planning is the process of organizing the workplace layout, furniture, and office functions to work effectively together for employees, while using space efficiently.
 Floor plans should consider the workgroup function, building codes and regulations, lighting, teaming requirements, inter-communication and storage, as well as zoning for employee workstations, task space needs, support rooms and reception areas to make the best use of available space.
-Optimising office spaces with effective space planning can aid circulation, productivity and improve workplace wellness, as well as the health and safety of occupants.
+Optimising office spaces with effective space planning can aid circulation and productivity and improve workplace wellness, as well as the health and safety of occupants.